confluentinc/ksql/README.md

 # Overview

 This is a test.
 Please do not merge.
+More

 ksqlDB is an event streaming database for Apache Kafka.
 It is **distributed**, **scalable**, **reliable**, and **real-time**. ksqlDB combines the power of real-time stream processing with the approachable feel of a relational database through a familiar, lightweight SQL syntax. ksqlDB offers these core primitives: